gotson/komga/ERRORCODES.md

 ERR_1006 | Book does not contain any page
 ERR_1007 | Some entries could not be analyzed
-ERR_1008 | Unknown error while getting book's entries
+ERR_1008 | Unknown error while getting book's entries ERR_1009 | A read list with that name already exists ERR_1010 | No books were matched within the read list request ERR_1011 | No unique match for series
+ERR_1012 | No match for series
+ERR_1013 | No unique match for book number within series ERR_1014 | No match for book number within series ERR_1015 | Error while deserializing ComicRack ReadingList